muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T112C)
+- Fix: State functor will return a FAIL if the profile has not started and events get triggered.
+A message in the log file will be issued when this happens.

 ### (m76T112B) hotfix
 - Fix: Input Viewer: moved to manual handling of UI elements to address lifecycle and memory.
-Note: it is published and normal for QT to not release all memory so as you keep on opening windows and closing them - there is no expectation QT releases the resources.
+Note: it is published and ""normal" for QT to not release all memory so as you keep on opening windows and closing them - there is no expectation QT releases the resources.
 This is a known behavior of QT and is unrelated to GEX.
+This version goes to great lengths to remove resources created manually to free them from memory on the Python side.
 - Fix: Input Viewer: VJOY quick views hiding keyboard/state.